sahil0412/Machine-Learning-Practical-01-Boston_Price-Predition/README.md

 Limitation are :-<br>
 a.
 Mobile Application<br>
 b.
 Accuracy can be improved more<br>
-c.
-Model Size is heavy(~310 mb )<br>
 d.
 Feature is limited

 Next Step are :-<br>
-a. we will work on mobile application<br>
+a. we can work on mobile application<br>
-b. we will reduce the size of model using PCA .

 ## Deployable Link
 https://machine-learning-practical-assignment-01.onrender.com/predict